NumPy ndarray Vs. Python Lists

 Similarly, there are other macros and definitions for PyArray in the above link and can be used to check how getters and setters work.

-Official Scipy documentation for PyArrayObject: https://docs.scipy.org/doc/numpy/reference/c-api.types-and-structures.html#c.PyArrayObject
+Official SciPy documentation for PyArrayObject: https://docs.scipy.org/doc/numpy/reference/c-api.types-and-structures.html#c.PyArrayObject